 It was a child with hair frosty as snow and a left eye blue like the spring sky above.
-He wore an eyepatch, which covered his right eye, and had a long red scarf that seemed to be light as a feather since it fluttered elegantly despite there was barely any wind at all.
+He wore an eyepatch, which covered his right eye, and had a long red scarf that seemed to be light as a feather since it fluttered elegantly.
 The soldiers saw the boy approach them and got into their positions.
 After a few minutes, the child came to the outpost and the Captain approached him with a stern look on his face.

 “What brings a child like you out in these parts?” the Captain questioned.
 “Where are your parents, or the ones who hold responsibility for your safety?”

-A young mage came behind and made his way to Aren.
-The young boy raised his staff and a white ring hovered around its target and after a moment, it became bright yellow.
+A young boy came from behind and approached Aren.
+Merlin had short brown hair and brown eyes.
+Nothing about him was notable: he was scrawny and looked out of shape.
+He seemed shy as he blushed nervously but nevertheless raised his staff.
+A white ring hovered around its target and after a moment, it became bright yellow.
 Everyone gasped as the spell pointed to Aren’s satchel.

 Aren chuckled nervously, running past the soldiers when he saw an opening.
 The Captain ordered a handful of guards to help him pursue the runner.
-They hunted their suspect into the forest, trying various spells to subdue the young boy.
-Despite his appearance, Aren was nimble and avoided all their attempts to seize him.
-He turned around, showing a smug face at his attackers.
+They hunted their suspect into the forest, trying various spells to subdue him.
+Aren avoided all their attempts to seize him.
+He turned around, expressing his cockiness.

 Aren looked down, seeing a thick haze covering the dense forest below.
-The boy turned around and saluted.
-“See ya!”
+He turned around and saluted.

-He emitted a barrier around him and jumped off the cliff without any hesitation.
-The Captain ran to the edge to see the child disappear into the basin below.
-He sucked his teeth and looked around to see if he and the soldiers can go down without any effort.
-The young wizard, Merlin, came up to his Captain, speaking with a trembling voice.
+Emitting a barrier around himself, he jumped off the cliff without any hesitation.
+The Captain ran to the edge to see him disappear into the basin below.
+He sucked his teeth and looked around to see if he and the soldiers can climb down without any effort.
+Merlin walked to his Captain, speaking with a trembling voice.